ebaker15/Reflection/README.md

 # Reflection
 ## Subtitle
+7/12
+Today we worked on a program that turns military time into civilian time.
+It uses a lot of conditionals and other variables to work.

 7/11
 Today we worked on making a dictionary that told us what types of games there were.
 The variables were very incredible to how precise it is.
 Afterward, we worked on the pokemon project.